wptrainingteam/setting-up-ecommerce-using-woocommerce/README.md

 #### Shop Organization: Categories, product tags, and attributes

 Recall that your imaginary client YayWP! is selling large posters.
 Presumably, YayWP! customers are interested in the thematics and the size of the picture.
-You will use Product Categories to indicate the thematic, and you also have to manage the sizes available for sale.
+You will use Product Categories to indicate the thematic.
+You will also have to manage the sizes available for sale.

-**Product categories** and tags are very similar to regular post categories and tags.
-So, for sizes you could try to use product categories as well, but there are two reasons why that is not the most convenient option:
+**Product categories and tags** are similar to regular post categories and tags.
+Use product categories for grouping and product tags for details.
+There are two reasons why you should organize your products by category:

-*   The larger the print becomes, the more expensive it is, so it would be best to be able to set different prices for different sizes, while still having the picture and all its sizes listed as one item.
+*   The larger the print, the more expensive.
+So you'll want to be able to set different prices for different sizes.
+You should use a category for you product and tags to list the different sizes and pricing.
+This means your picture and all its sizes will be listed as one item.
 This will make it easier for your customers to find and order the product.
 *   A user might want to include both size and thematics as their search parameters simultaneously.

-**Variable products** are a product type in WooCommerce that lets you offer a set of variations on a product, with control over prices, stock, image, and more for each variation.
+**Variable products** are a product type in WooCommerce.
+They let you offer a set of variations on a product.
+You can control prices, stock, image, and more for each variation.

-**Attributes** are pieces of data that can add more technical information to a product and help users refine your catalog while browsing/searching.
+**Attributes** are pieces of data.
+Use them to add more technical information to a product.
+This helps users to refine your catalog while browsing/searching.
 Additionally, attributes are a key component of authoring variable products.

 [![Attributes](/images/attributes.png)](/images/attributes.png)

-In the **WooCommerce > Products > Attributes** section, add an attribute before you create different variations of the picture.
+Go to **WooCommerce > Products > Attributes** section.
+Add an attribute before you create different variations of the picture.
 Type in “size” for the attribute name, and click **Add Attribute**.

 #### Managing a new variable product

 1\.
 Go to: **Products > Add New**.
-Generally, adding a product feels quite similar to writing a regular post in WordPress, so the view of the form should be familiar.
+Adding a product feels like writing a regular post in WordPress, so the view of the form should be familiar.

 [![Add new product](/images/addnewproduct.png)](/images/addnewproduct.png)
-You'll fill in the basic data first: name of the product, description, and  product categories as shown in the image above.
+Fill in the basic data first: name of the product, description, and  product categories as shown in the image above.

 2\.
 Add a product image using the Product Image form (under product tags).
 You may use a sample picture provided to “sell” it or use some other picture of your liking.
 This is how an added image appears once you add it: